apache/druid/docs/api-reference/retention-rules-api.md

   ~ under the License.
   -->

-This document describes the API endpoints for managing retention rules in Apache Druid.
+This topic describes the API endpoints for managing retention rules in Apache Druid.
+You can configure retention rules in the Druid web console or API.

 Druid uses retention rules to determine what data is retained in the cluster.
 Druid supports load, drop, and broadcast rules.
 See [using rules to drop and retain data](../operations/rule-configuration.md) for more information.

-In this document, `http://SERVICE_IP:SERVICE_PORT` is a placeholder for the server address of deployment and the service port.
-For example, on the quickstart configuration, replace `http://ROUTER_IP:ROUTER_PORT` with `http://localhost:8888`.
+In this topic, `http://ROUTER_IP:ROUTER_PORT` is a place holder for your Router service address and port.
+Replace it with the information for your deployment.
+For example, use `http://localhost:8888` for quickstart deployments.

 ## Update retention rules for a datasource

 Update one or more retention rules for a datasource.
 Retention rules can be submitted as an array of rule objects in the request body and overwrite any existing rules for the datasource.
 Rules are read in the order in which they appear, see [rule structure](../operations/rule-configuration.md) for more information.

-Note that this endpoint returns an `HTTP 200 Success` code message even if the `datasource` does not exist.
+Note that this endpoint returns an `HTTP 200 Success` code message even if the datasource does not exist.

 ### URL

-<code class="postAPI">POST</code> `/druid/coordinator/v1/rules/{datasource}`
+<code class="postAPI">POST</code> <code>/druid/coordinator/v1/rules/:datasource</code>

 ### Header parameters